aheirich/AMI2/doc/redis_design.md

 When a worker gets a telemetry frame it checks the Control Redis to see if there is a new computation graph.
 If there is a new graph the worker compiles it.
 Then the worker runs the computation graph on the telemetry frame.
+The worker passes the results to a Collector.

-The worker writes the results to the Result Redis.
+Collectors filter and buffer output from the workers and write the results to the Result store.
+Collectors execute a collector graph that is similar to the computation graph.
+Collectors reduce the data rate to the Heartbeat Rate that is suitable for dispaly on clients.

 The graph manager waits for requests from clients over protocol 1.
-A request consists of a list of modifications to the computation graph, a list of desired results, or both.
+A request consists of a list of modifications to one of the graphs, a list of desired results, or both.
 When a request arrives the graph manager checks it for validity.
-If the request is valid the graph manager assembles a new computation graph and writes it to the
+If the request is valid the graph manager assembles a new graph and writes it to the
 Control Redis.